 - Drugs, Not So Much.
 Recently, the American Society of Clinical Oncologists released guidelines on dealing with fatigue.
 It recommends a patient be screened for it.
-The committee, however, found limited data to support for treating fatigue with pharmacological therapy, specifically psychostimulants used to treat ADHD and narcolepsy.
+The committee, however, found limited data that supports treating fatigue with pharmacological therapy, specifically psychostimulants used to treat ADHD and narcolepsy.

-- We Don’t Know What Causes the Fatigue.
+- We Don’t Know the Cause of Fatigue.
 Treatable causes for the fatigue have yet to be identified.
 Symptoms can be addressed to help a patient feel better with fatigue.

 - You Can Manage Fatigue.
-At home, keep things you use a lot within easy reach.
+At home, keep things you use often within easy reach.
 After a bath, sit down to dry off and get dressed.
 Wear loose fitting clothes that don’t have a lot of buttons.
 Plan ahead when you can.
 In any case, don’t rush.

 - Finally, Get Help.
 If you are too tired to get out of bed for a 24-hour period, call your doctor.
 If you need to talk, turn to family and friends…or a cancer support group.
 If you feel it’s more than fatigue – it could be depression.
 See a counselor.
 Your doctor can recommend one.

 Remember, today cancer is survivable – but you need to be proactive and share symptoms, such as fatigue, with your physician.

 Sources include: McLeod Health, National Institutes of Health, Cancer Research (UK), American Cancer Society, American Society of Clinical Oncology